LIGO Weekly Report for the week of 9 October - 13 October 2017

 - Recovered L1 front-ends from glitch of Timing Master input caused by Squeezed Light installation work, DC power change in that rack

 - Updated existing MATLAB nds2-client wrapper for faster data retrieval

 - Got quotes for accelerometers for LLO PEM upgrade, mid-station PEM install.
 Seeking accelerometer signal conditioner quotes.

 - Outreach: Tour, interview for Austria Presse Agentur

 Timothy Nelson (Richard Oram)

 Projects and Enhancements

-Facilities continues summer time PMs on all HVAC systems including condenser coil cleaning on the End Stations and Corner Building chillers during Maintenance Tuesdays and all other areas outside of the maintenance period.
+Facilities continues summer time PMs on all HVAC systems including condenser coil cleaning on systems for VPW, Staging Building, SEC, and other outlying buildings.

 Facilities continues to complete all FRS requests and other daily duties including, custodial cleaning of the Corner Building, SEC, and Staging Building as well as technical cleaning in accessible garbing areas.